-At the end of May, the 2020 Dr. Mark Award for Recognition of Excellence in the Portrayal of Mental Health, Healing, and Hope was awarded to Celeste (Matt Makes Games).
+At the end of May, the 2020 Dr. Mark Award for Recognition of Excellence in the Portrayal of Mental Health, Healing, and Hope was awarded to Celeste (Extremely OK Games, LTD).
 This is the 2nd time the Dr. Mark Award has been awarded, the first being in 2017, which was awarded to Stardew Valley.

 The Dr. Mark Award is awarded by Take This to the video game, studio, developer, or other product/entity/person best exhibiting excellence in advancing ideas related to mental health treatment and/or acceptance through video games.
 It recognizes a game that goes above and beyond in portraying the cornerstones of the Take This’ mission: mental health issues, healing, and hope.